At last escaping the Highveld cold (and Hank and Pete - the Natal cockroaches), we arrived in drips and

 · That game viewing a part of the experience and not a goal in itself

-· That travelling is always enhanced by people who are relaxed, friendly and out to enjoy themselves.
+· That travelling is always enhanced by people who are relaxed, friendly and out to enjoy themselves.· That when you can’t identify a bird its either a juvenile or a Penguin

 · That you leave the Jeyes Fluid at home if you want animals in your camp (still might have been the snoring)